ethereum/go-ethereum/docs/interacting-with-geth/javascript-console.md

 ## Interactive use {#interactive-use}

 Once the console has been started, it can be used to interact with Geth.
-The console supports Javascript and the full Geth [JSON-RPC API](/docs/rpc/server).
-For example:

-To check the balance of the first account already existing in the keystore:
+The console supports Javascript and the full Geth [JSON-RPC API](/docs/interacting-with-geth/rpc/server).
+For example, to check the balance of the first account already existing in the keystore:

 ```js
 eth.getBalance(eth.accounts[0]);